Guedem/guedem.dara.daportfolio/content/project/external-tb data vis in Tableau/index.md

   caption: Photo by Toa Heftiba on https://www.who.int/
   focal_point: Smart
 # summary: An example of linking directly to an external project website using `external_link`.
+summary: Data visualization and analysis in Tableau of tuberculosis burden by country using a dataset downloaded from the World Health Organization ranging from 1990 to 2013.
 tags:
 - External
 - Demo